Last Updated on by Adriaan Du Toit

 4. Keyword Scout

-Keyword Scout is what you use to explore keyword ideas and analyze the difficulty of ranking for profitable key terms in your niche, and, ultimately, boost your organic sales.
+Keyword Scout is a keyword research tool that you use to explore keyword, analyze the difficulty of ranking for profitable key terms in your niche, and, ultimately, boost your organic sales.

 - Discovering high-demand key terms

 - Understanding the relevancy of keywords

 - PPC campaign budgeting

 - A roadmap for ranking for tough key terms in your niche

 This keyword research tool is how you find what shoppers are really searching for and what your competitors are ranking for.
 That way, you can outrank the competition, get shown for the terms shoppers really want to buy from, and increase sales.

 You already know how these tools work, so I’m just going to explain the differences between the two services here.